ds4se/admin/how2review.md

 # Reviewer instructions

-## Improtant dates
+## Important dates

 Unless you've made other arrangements with the editors, reviews are due Nov 23.

 ## BACKGROUND

 For this book, we are experimenting with Github as a reviewing tool.

-If you have problems using Github, see below (note [1]).
+If you have problems using Github, then don’t use it.
+Just email your review to your block editor and they will paste it in for you.

 IMPORTANT NOTE: In this tool, all reviewers can see all papers and all authors can see their reviewers.
 So in this review process, **politeness matters**.